fincash logo SOLUTIONS

 Features of STT

-• STT only applies to sell trades in options and futures
+• STT applies only to sell trades in options and futures.

 Get More Updates!